Davies125/movie-analysis-project/README.md

 ### Drama, Mystery and Suspense Genre performs best in terms of profit and ratings.

 Although genre does not really affect audience ratings or profit, drama,mystery and suspense genre showed to have the highest ratings and profit generation compared to the other genres.

+### Trey Edward Shults, Clint Eastwood and Brian Helgeland are the possible writers and directors to work with.
+From the results obtained, they show the highest average ratings on films they made and would make a good fit for the studios to work with.

+# NEXT STEPS

+Further analyses could yield better insights to better influence company's decision for choice of movies to produce:

+### Explore relationship of revenues generated with movie  release dates.

+Analysis of how timing of a movie's release dates affect how much profit it generates.
+This involves identifying patterns, trends, or correlations between:
+Release dates: When a movie was released (e.g., month, season, weekday, holiday)

+Revenue: How much money the movie earned (e.g., domestic, international, opening weekend, total gross)

+By analyzing this, the studio could decide; when to release high-budget films, when to avoid crowded release windows, whether seasonality impacts certain genres differently.

+### Show movie popularity based on movie runtime.

+Analyzing how the length of a movie (its runtime in minutes) might influence or correlate with how popular that movie is among audiences.
+This can help the movie studio decide on ideal runtimes for maximizing engagement or ticket sales.

+### Analyze film performance based on its language or region.

+Analysis of how well a movie performs based on its language or region gives critical insights into audience preferences, market trends, and cultural factors.
+This kind of analysis is especially useful for studios that want to:
+Target the right audience

+Choose distribution strategies

+Plan dubbing or subtitling investments

+Identify high-performing regional markets